 Health Manpower Management

-HIFASS has the capacity to recruit people best suited to carry out the tasks, train them, develop their careers, ensure that they are appropriately motivated and compensated.
-HIFASS has a management and administrative team to recruit top quality consultants and research personnel, providing comprehensive benefits package to attract top level management and supervisory staff.
-Maintain a data bank of all prospective applicants in all professions relevant to military health.
-Develop training guidelines to build capacity for its staff, providing comprehensive health insurance and adequate welfare benefits for its staff.
-For Over 8 years, HIFASS has provided manpower and associated technical support to PEPFAR HIV/AIDS program in Nigeria and furthermore played a critical role in the management of personnel services.
+HIFASS has the capacity to recruit people best suited to fill the position required, train them, develop their careers, ensure that they are appropriately motivated and compensated.
+HIFASS maintains a data bank of all prospective applicants in all professions relevant to public health.
+For Over 10 years, HIFASS has provided manpower and associated technical support to PEPFAR HIV/AIDS program in Nigeria and furthermore played a critical role in the management of personnel services.

 Health Systems Strengthening

-During the last 5 years, HIFASS has participated and contributed to HIV related researches on HIV/AIDS in Nigeria.
-These include RV 230, RV 288, RV 329/352, RV 368 and operational research titled “The model of decentralization of ART services and their level of effectiveness in Nigeria”
+Over the years, HIFASS has participated and contributed to HIV related researches on HIV/AIDS in Nigeria.
+These include RV 230, RV 329/352, RV 368, RV406, PEPFAR MAIN, and operational research titled “The model of decentralization of ART services and their level of effectiveness in Nigeria”

 Orphans and Vulnerable Children Services